x42en/sysplant/README.md

 *Note: You can further more generate your own combinations using the proper options...*

 ## Installation
-This is a python project that will generate NIM source code (bit weird hu ?! :D).
+This is a python project that will generate NIM source code (bit weird hu ?! :joy:).
 So you can use it inside your project as an external module or directly on your device as a tool.

 ### Python module
 If you are using standard pip3 package manager